LLMCloud2024/LLMCloud2024.github.io/index.md

 ### Organizational details

-**Dates:** Monday 16th – Friday 20th September 2024
+**Dates:** Monday September 16 - Friday September 20, 2024.

-**Duration:** Approx. 4h per day, including breaks
+**Duration:** Approx. 4h per day, including breaks.

-**Location:** Online via Microsoft Teams
+**Location:** Online via Microsoft Teams.

 **Contact:** For more information, please email Lisa Schaak, [lisa.schaak@bih-charite.de](mailto:lisa.schaak@bih-charite.de).

-**Registration:** Please register via the [events.hifis.net webform](https://terminplaner6.dfn.de/b/8b6fa4ec4fbfa0274dec31ad9635ed3e-804773) by Monday 9th September 2024.
+**Registration:** Please register via the [events.hifis.net webform]() by Monday 9th September 2024.
 Participation in the hands-on section is limited to a maximum of 30 people.
 First come, first served.

 **Costs & Benefits:** Registration for the [de.KCD](https://datenkompetenz.cloud/) summer school is free of charge.
 We will not be able to offer any ECTS credit points but we can provide you with a certificate of attendance upon request.